Menu Close

 Total Quality Management, or TQM for short, is a process improvement methodology that helps organizations aim to improve the quality of their products and services in the long run.
 It provides policies and techniques to develop effective strategies suitable for the continuous improvement of various processes in the business enterprise.

 Organizations that want to achieve and sustain their goals and objectives for a long time must understand the importance of TQM.
-They hire quality management professionals trained and knowledgeable in total quality management to improve their business processes.
+They hire quality management professionals trained and knowledgeable in total quality management to improve their business processes by applying all principles of totla quality management.
 Also, these professionals have a detailed comprehension of the 8 fundamental principles of total quality management.

 principles of total quality management